Isle of Man cricket team

-The Isle of Man national cricket team is the team that represents the Crown dependency of the Isle of Man in international cricket.
+The Isle of Man men's cricket team is the team that represents the Crown dependency of the Isle of Man in international cricket.
 They became an affiliate member of the International Cricket Council (ICC) in 2004 and an associate member in 2017.
 In October 2020, the Isle of Man Cricket Association planned to establish its first ever women's team.